 - Go to the Home screen

-- Select your project from the dropdown
+- Pick your project from the dropdown

 - Tap START

-While the timer runs, you have full control:
+While the timer runs you can:

-Use the Notification Bar
+Use the Notification or Live Activity

-What Happens to Your Data?
+What Happens to Your Data

 Common Questions